Hoary RedpollAcanthis hornemanni

 - Cool Facts

-- The Hoary Redpoll will breed in open tundra, but usually in small willows and other shrubs in sheltered areas.
-When suitable nest sites are unavailable, it has been known to nest in cavities in driftwood.
+- Hoary Redpolls usually nest in small willows or other shrubs in the few sheltered spots scattered in the open tundra.
+When suitable nest sites are unavailable, they have been known to nest in driftwood.

 - The oldest recorded Hoary Redpoll was at least 6 years, 9 months old when it was recaptured and re-released during banding operations in Alaska.